Mixed symmetries of S_n: immanants in the sampling of U(d) submatrices: Higher Moments

 \section{Higher Moments}

-{Moments, and in particular the second moment, are required in applications to demonstrate approximate average-case hardness of sampling through the anticoncentration of a output distribution \cite{ehrenberg2025second}.
-Thus,} it is desirable to be able to calculate
+Moments, and in particular the second moment, are required in applications to demonstrate approximate average-case hardness of sampling through the anticoncentration of a output distribution \cite{ehrenberg2025second}.
+Thus, it is desirable to be able to calculate

 for all $t\in\ZZpp$.
-Of course, Eq.(\ref{Eq:Mean}) is the $t=1$ case.
-However, obtaining the values of (\ref{Eq:Moments}) for $t>1$ is much trickier.
+Of course, \eqref{Eq:Mean} is the $t=1$ case.
+However, evaluating \eqref{Eq:Moments} for $t>1$ is much trickier.
 Here, we concentrate on the $t=2$ cases, for which we have partial results.
 To obtain these, we are led to consider Young subgroups of $\SymGrp_{2n}$.